dubbyOW/BCDEditTweaks/README.md

 This repository contains a batch script that allows you to apply a set of BCDEdit tweaks to your Windows system.
 These tweaks can potentially improve system performance and compatibility.

+## Disclaimer

+Modifying system settings can have significant effects on your system's behavior.
+Only apply these tweaks if you understand what they do.
+If you're unsure, it's best to seek advice from a professional or knowledgeable community.
+Use this script at your own risk.

 ## Overview

 The `BCDEditTweaks.cmd` script is designed to be run in a Command Prompt with administrative privileges.
 It provides an easy way to apply a set of BCDEdit tweaks or reset them to default values.